raszia/broadcastme/README.md

 broadcastme is a Go package that provides a simple way to broadcast messages to multiple Go routines that are waiting to receive them.

+The use of Go Generics in this package allows for the creation of a type-safe broadcast server that can handle any type of data, and provides flexibility to the client code.
+The package can be imported and used by other Go programs to easily implement a channel broadcasting feature in their applications.

 ## Features

-- Subscribe to a broadcast using a key.
++ Subscribe to a broadcast using a key.

-- Unsubscribe from a broadcast.
++ Unsubscribe from a broadcast.

-- Add new broadcasts on the fly.
++ Add new broadcasts on the fly.

-- Supports Go's context.Context for graceful shutdown.
++ Supports Go's context.Context for graceful shutdown.

 ## Installation